API technology underlies much of the modern world. Using a Video Streaming API is becoming more and more popular among professional broadcasters.

 Awesome examples of APIs in the live streaming industry and other businesses

 In a broadcast setting, efficiency is everything.
 Automating as much of the system as possible is essential.
 And it’s critical that every part of the system be rock-solid.
-There’s little room for errors or delay.
+There’s little room for errors or delays.

 Using APIs to integrate various systems fits into this paradigm perfectly.
 A small upfront investment in coding and setup can pay off for a long time.
 There are thousands of companies using APIs in innovative, amazing ways.
 Unfortunately, only a few of these have documented their efforts to share with others.
 But even a small glimpse into the functionality enabled by APIs is fascinating.